yoshuawuyts/playground-http-speedrun/README.md

   from scratch.
 That probably sped up things a lot.
 - We didn't add a router.
 We should probably add _some_ routing next time.

+### 02 - Signup Login
+- Used an `Arc<Mutex<HashMap>>` as the database.
+- This is a pretty great pattern to emulate any more difficult databases.
+Maybe we should make that a crate?
+Memdb?
+Testdb?
+Something like that.
+- I'm not sure how to handle errors in Warp yet.
+Maybe we need to specify a return type to handle it correctly.
+- similarly I don't know how to return a filter from a function.
+That took a while to figure out, and eventually had to abandon it.
+- Found out that Argon2 stores the Salt in the hash itself, so there's only one value that needs to be stored.
+That's really nice tbh!
+- We should have a standard logger thing for info.
+Couldn't get the built-in warp logger to work, but didn't spend too uch time on this either haha.

 ## License
 [MIT](./LICENSE-MIT) OR [Apache-2.0](./LICENSE-APACHE)